-Pam Marrone CEO and Founder, Marrone Bio Innovations Treasurer, National AWIS Board of Directors
+Pam Marrone Founder, Marrone Bio Innovations Treasurer, National AWIS Board of Directors

 Robert Powell Professor of Chemical Engineering and Food Science and Technology, UC Davis Councillor, National AWIS Board of Directors